Clara Zetkin: Exile and death

 Soon after Adolf Hitler and his Nazi Party took power in 1933, the Reichstag fire gave the Nazi government opportunity to outright ban the KPD and other dissenting political parties.
 Zetkin went into exile for the last time, this time to the Soviet Union.
 She died there, at Arkhangelskoye, near Moscow, in 1933, aged nearly 76.
 Her ashes were placed in the Kremlin Wall Necropolis, by the Moscow Kremlin Wall, near the Red Square.
 The funeral was attended by leading communists from all over Europe, including Joseph Stalin and Nadezhda Krupskaya (Lenin's widow).

+Legacy

+In the decade following her exile and death, Zetkin's legacy had been largely forgotten.
+There appeared to be a negative connotation associated with her name as political figures, even Stalin, labeled her as an ‘old witch.’
+Attempts had been made to renounce International Women's Day in post-war West Germany, one of the highlights of Zetkin's political career.
+The demonstration on March 8th was heralded as ‘an event of the devil’ by some.

-After 1949, Zetkin became a much-celebrated heroine in the German Democratic Republic (East Germany), and every major city had a street named after her.
-Her name can still be found on the maps of the former lands of the GDR.
+After 1949, Zetkin became a much-celebrated person in the German Democratic Republic (East Germany), and every major city had a street named after her.
 A street in Tula, Russia, named for Zetkin (ул. Клары Цеткин) as well as a street in Belgrade, Serbia (ul.
 Klare Cetkin).

-Legacy

-In the decade preceding her exile and death, Zetkin's legacy has been largely forgotten.
-There appeared to be a negative connotation associated with her name as political figures, even the former Soviet Union Prime Minister Joseph Stalin labeled her as an ‘old witch.’
-Attempts have been made to renounce International Women's Day in Germany, one of the highlights of Zetkin's political career.
-Her demonstration on March 8th has been heralded as the ‘an event of the devil’ by some.
-In 1994, Christian Democrat Chancellor Helmult Kohl, put a stop to naming a street by the Reichstag in Berlin after Zetkin.
-His hard stop to acknowledging her legacy is because he believed her works played a part in destroying the first German democracy.
+In 1994, Christian Democrat Chancellor Helmut Kohl, argued against continuing to name a street near the Reichstag in Berlin after Zetkin because he regarded her as a leading representative of an anti-constitutional movement which sought to replace the Weimar parliamentary system with a communist state.

 Her legacy was further tarnished because her works were unpalatable to the feminist movements of the 60s and 70s.
 In 1960s and 70s Europe, Western Europe began its transition into second-wave feminist ideologies.
 As second-wave feminist ideologies took hold, a direct consequence was the exclusion of men from participation in women's movements.
 This is contrary to Zetkin's philosophy of the need for men and women within the working class to work together to achieve women's liberation.

 Today, many authors attempt to attribute Zetkin's work under the categories of “socialist feminism” or “Marxist feminism.”
 However, during her lifespan, the term “socialist feminism” did not exist.
 In analyzing her published works, the term “Frauenrechtlerei” has been mistakenly translated as “feminist” or “feminism.”
 In its truest translations, however, the term was used in demeaning rhetoric to separate Zetkin's political efforts from the bourgeois feminists.

-Her son, Maxim Zetkin, continued her legacy of Communist leadership through his medical practice in the Soviet healthcare system.
+Her son, Maxim Zetkin, a medical doctor, continued her legacy of Communist leadership.
 In the 1920s, Maxim joined Clara in attending several Comintern congresses and worked for a number of Comintern missions.
 Maxim eventually joined the Soviet Communist Party after being commissioned to practice surgery in Moscow.